 Get The Help And Results You Need After An Injury

-If you have been going through the long and tedious process of appealing your denied claim and you have also been denied at the hearing stage (Stage 3) of the appeal process, you still have a chance.
+If you have been going through the long and tedious process of appealing your denied disability claim and you have also been denied at Stage 3, your SSDI Hearing, you still have a chance.
 The next stage of the appeal process is to go before the Appeals Council in hopes of having your Social Security Disability claim approved or at least looked at one more time.

-Let’s look at how we arrived at this stage, the Social Security Disability claims process Appeals Council, Appeal #3:
+Let’s look at how we arrived at this stage of the SSDI process:

 • Your initial application request was denied, which happens to about 70% of the applications.